tna0y/learn-ocaml/task02_recursion/README.md

 ---

-## ✅ Checklist

-Before moving to the next task, make sure you:

-- [ ] Understand the difference between `let` and `let rec`
-- [ ] Can write basic recursive functions
-- [ ] Know what tail recursion is and why it matters
-- [ ] Can use the accumulator pattern for tail recursion
-- [ ] Understand how to handle multiple accumulators (Fibonacci)
-- [ ] Can write efficient recursive implementations
-- [ ] Know when to use tail recursion vs normal recursion

----

 ## 🚀 Ready to Code!

 Open `lib/recursion.ml` and implement your solutions.
 Start with the simpler `fact`, then tackle `fact_tail`, and finally the more challenging `fib`.